 The annual AGSA external audit for the 2022/2023 financial year concluded during December 2023.
 The SCM department has developed an audit action plan which is aimed at addressing audit findings and mitigating risks in the compliance processes.
 The Procurement Excellence and Governance Unit track the audit action plan regularly.
-All audit actions emanating from 2021/22 audit action plan were implemented and will be updated for the actions emanating from the 2022/23 audit.
+All audit actions emanating from 2021/22 audit action plan were implemented.
+The audit action plan emanating from the 2022/23 audit has been developed, of which the majority of the actions required has already been implemented.